 Pharmacy students must achieve a minimum cumulative GPA of 2.0

-Doctor of Osteopathic Medicine (DO) students must:
+Doctor of Osteopathic Medicine (DO) program:

 Students must complete the appropriate percent of all courses attempted to maintain a good academic standing.
 The completion percentage is calculated by dividing total hours earned by total hours attempted.

 If a student changes degree programs, then the SAP status will be based on the academic record of the new program.
+Students may only change degree programs one time in order to establish a new SAP status.

 It is also important to understand how specific grades and/or course types count toward the completion ratio.
 The following grades count as attempted but not completed courses: